mworion/MountWizzard4/docs/source/explain_windows.rst

 Satellite Visible Turned
 ^^^^^^^^^^^^^^^^^^^^^^^^
+In the satellite windows you can change the perspective for the left quadrants showing the earth by clicking in the window, holding the left mouse button and shifting tilt etc.

 .. image:: _static/window_satellite_noaa_turned.png
     :align: center
     :scale: 71%

 Keypad Window
 -------------
+The keypad window is just a copy of the original virtual keypad or the web based keypad on newer firmware version.

 .. image:: _static/window_keypad.png
     :align: center
     :scale: 71%